-Beginning late on 8 January, a cold upper-level trough and associated arctic cold front begin to approach the region from the North.
-Cold air advection and synoptic-scale ascent rapidly cool the atmosphere above the SLV, effectively “peeling back” the top of the CAP.
+Beginning late on 8 January, a cold upper-level trough and associated arctic cold front approach the region from the north.
+Cold air advection and synoptic-scale ascent rapidly cool the atmosphere above the valley, effectively “peeling back” the top of the CAP.
 The mid-tropospheric cold front arrives on 9 January and completely removes all of remaining ambient stability bringing an end to IOP 5.
-Interestingly, despite the robust upper-level baroclinicity, the change in surface temperature during the frontal passage is negligible because of the cold prefrontal conditions found within the CAP.
+Interestingly, despite the robust upper-level baroclinicity, the change in surface temperature during the frontal passage is negligible because of the cold air within the CAP.

 2) BOUNDARY LAYER EVOLUTION

-Boundary layer processes also significantly contribute to the CAP evolution during IOP 5 (Fig. 7).
-Diurnal variations in the net radiation (Fig. 7b) generate alternating nocturnal inversions and daytime convective boundary layers (CBLs), which are identified by the near-surface, dome-shaped patterns in potential temperature (Figs. 6 and 7a).
-These variations in thermodynamic structure predominately occur beneath the synoptically modulated capping stable layers, though both processes interact during portions of the CAP evolution.
+Surface and boundary-layer processes also contribute to the CAP evolution during IOP 5 (Fig. 7).
+Diurnal variations in the net radiation at the surface (Fig. 7b) contribute to alternating nocturnal inversions and daytime convective boundary layers, which are identified by the near-surface, dome-shaped patterns in potential temperature (Fig. 7a).
+These diurnal variations in thermodynamic structure take place beneath the synoptically-evolving capping stable layers.

 The strongest nocturnal inversions occur during clear nights (1, 2, 5, and 6 January), while weaker near surface stratification is observed when clouds, either aloft or within the boundary layer, limit radiational cooling at the ground.
 For example, weak nocturnal inversions and greater mixing are observed on the nights of 3 and 4 January during which time a thin layer of altostratus clouds, apparent as strong returned power from the laser ceilometer, are present near the mountain top level (Fig. 7a).
 The ceilometer also indicates the formation of boundary layer stratiform clouds overnight on both 7 and 8 January.
-Following an initial period of surface radiational cooling during the evening, these clouds form near the interface between the capping stable layer and the decaying CBL.
-On both instances the cloud base lowers through the night with surface fog forming during the predawn hours.
+Following an initial period of surface radiational cooling during the evening, these clouds form near the interface between the capping stable layer and the decaying convective boundary layer.
+In both instances the cloud base lowers through the night with surface fog forming during the predawn hours.
 Similar to the sounding in Fig. 5b, the thermodynamic structure during these periods shows a moist adiabatic surface layer topped by a sharp inversion.

-We again hypothesize that cloud top cooling is communicated to the surface by convective overturning.
-Given sufficient time, this cooling leads to saturation throughout the layer, slowly lowering cloud base, and the eventual formation of fog.
-The elevated IR cooling (term 1) also generates the sharp inversion at the cloud top.
+We hypothesize that cloud top cooling contributes to convective overturning below and, given sufficient time, this cooling leads to saturation throughout the layer, slowly lowering cloud base, and the eventual formation of fog.
+The elevated IR cooling also helps to generate the sharp inversion at the cloud top.
 The net result is the coupling of a boundary layer cooling process with synoptic-scale warming aloft which gives rise to a potential temperature deficit in excess of 25 K, representing the strongest CAP of the PCAPS field campaign.
 Hourly PM2.5 concentrations in excess of 90 μg m-3 were observed during this time (not shown).